Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 Real workflows fail:

-What to verify: It creates a task, not silent failure.
+What to verify: It creates a task or surfaces an alert, not a silent failure.

 22) Monitoring, alerts, and anomaly detection